cbshiles/KALX-libfms/doc/fms/mathematics.md

 # Mathematics

 Contrary to popular belief, stochastic processes are not needed for financial modeling.
-All you need to know are algebras and measureable functions.
-Positive measure with mass one show up, but they are not the probability of anything.
+All you need to know about are algebras and measureable functions.
+Positive measures with mass one show up, but they are not the probability of anything.

 ## Outcomes